qbedard/vim-envelop/readme.md

 ## About

-Neovenv is a Neovim plugin for managing virtual environments.
+Neovenv is a [Neovim](https://github.com/neovim/neovim) plugin for managing virtual environments.

+## Compatibility

+At the moment, Neovenv is only compatible with Neovim.

 ## Install